#8 Introduction to underwater photogrammetry: methods, challenges and applications

 This tutorial aims at providing the audience with an introduction to the crucial aspects of underwater photogrammetry, as key technique for studying and understanding the underwater world in many application fields, such as exploration and mapping, industry, metrology, archeology, biology, etc.

 - Image formation underwater: optical considerations

-- Photographic aspects: light absorption, scatter, white balance, color correction
+- Photographic aspects: light absorption, scatter, depth dependent white balance and color correction

 - Flat vs Dome ports (from optical to geometric influences in underwater photogrammetry)